The Social Tracker Facebook report gives you a handful of ways to compare the success of your Facebook page to your competition.

 Next, you can see a time-based analysis of their posts and engagement.
 These two graphs show the times of the day and week the company publishes and the times of the day and week the company’s audience engages with their posts.

 You can use these graphs to identify when your audience engages with you the most, and compare that trend to when a competitor’s audience engages with them the most.

-At the top of this section, you can select a single competitor and specific day of the week to compare publishing and engagement numbers.
+At the top of this section, you can select a single competitor and a specific day of the week to compare publishing and engagement numbers.
 You can also choose the post type that you want to compare.
 This lets you compare engagement habits for photos, links, statuses, and videos.
-For example, notice how the GIF below compares the Facebook activity of videos posted by the New York Times and CNN on Thursdays.
+For example, notice how the GIF below compares the Facebook activity of photos and videos posted by Gucci.

 The next graph is the Publishing trend, or when the main company publishes their Facebook posts on a daily, weekly, and monthly basis.
 The posts are broken down into links, photos, and videos, all of which can be removed from the graph with the colored squares.